SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 No minimum order.

-Computer Science Review intends to fulfil a need in the Computer Science community by publishing research surveys and expository overviews in computer science and related fields.
-The reviews are aimed at a general computer science audience seeking a full and expert overview of the latest in computer science research.
+All articles are aimed at a general computer science audience seeking a full and expert overview of the latest developments across computer science research.